correl/typesafe-monads/README.md

 lack of type constraints preventing incorrect usage.
 I could've attempted to add type annotations to one of those libraries, but building my own is more fun.

+This is a fork of the original work by  [Correl Roush](http://correl.phoenixinquis.net/)

 ## Base Classes